+12.1.1.4.
+Disorganized/abnormal motor behavior.
+These symptoms manifest as childlike "silliness" to unpredictable agitation.
+Catatonic behavior, the decreased or complete lack of reactivity to the environment, is among the most commonly seen grossly disorganized motor behavior in schizophrenia.
+There runs a range of catatonic behaviors from negativism (resistance to instruction); mutism or stupor (complete lack of verbal and motor responses); rigidity (maintaining a rigid or upright posture while resisting efforts to be moved); or posturing (holding odd, awkward postures for long periods).
+There is one type of catatonic behavior, catatonic excitement, where the individual experiences hyperactivity of motor behavior, in a seemingly excited or delirious way.
+Other features include repeated stereotyped movements, staring, grimacing, and the echoing of speech (APA, 2022, pg.
+102).

 12.1.1.5.
-Catatonic behavior.
-Catatonic behavior, the decreased or complete lack of reactivity to the environment, is among the most commonly seen disorganized motor behavior in schizophrenia.
-There runs a range of catatonic behaviors from negativism (resistance to instruction); mutism or stupor (complete lack of verbal and motor responses); rigidity (maintaining a rigid or upright posture while resisting efforts to be moved); or posturing (holding odd, awkward postures for long periods; APA, 2013).
-There is one type of catatonic behavior, catatonic excitement, where the individual experiences hyperactivity of motor behavior, in a seemingly excited or delirious way.

-12.1.1.6.
 Negative symptoms.
-Up until this point, all the schizophrenia symptoms can be categorized as positive symptoms, or symptoms that are an over-exaggeration of normal brain processes; these symptoms are also new to the individual.
-The final diagnostic criterion of schizophrenia is negative symptoms, which are defined as the inability or decreased ability to initiate actions, speech, express emotion, or feel pleasure (Barch, 2013).
+Up until this point, all the symptoms can be categorized as positive symptoms, or symptoms that are an over-exaggeration of normal brain processes; these symptoms are also new to the individual.
+The final diagnostic criterion is negative symptoms, which are defined as the inability or decreased ability to initiate actions, speech, express emotion, or feel pleasure (Barch, 2013).
 Negative symptoms often present before positive symptoms and remain once positive symptoms remit.
 Because of their prevalence through the course of the disorder, they are also more indicative of prognosis, with more negative symptoms suggesting a poorer prognosis.
-The poorer prognosis may be explained by the lack of effectiveness antipsychotic medications have in addressing negative symptoms (Kirkpatrick, Fenton, Carpenter, & Marder, 2006).
+The poorer prognosis may be explained by the lack of effectiveness antipsychotic medications have in addressing negative symptoms (Kirkpatrick,

+Fenton, Carpenter, & Marder, 2006).
 There are six main types of negative symptoms seen in patients with schizophrenia.
 Such symptoms include:

-- Affective flattening Reduction in emotional expression; reduced display of emotional expression - Alogia Poverty of speech or speech content - Anhedonia Inability to experience pleasure - Apathy General lack of interest - Asociality Lack of interest in social relationships - Avolition Lack of motivation for goal-directed behavior
+- Diminished emotional expression Reduction in emotional expression; reduced display of emotional expression - Alogia Poverty of speech or speech content - Anhedonia Inability to experience pleasure - Asociality Lack of interest in social relationships - Avolition Lack of motivation for goal-directed behavior